-A holistic approach addresses various issues of the body, mind and spirit through a variety of treatment therapies.
-In general, treatment will consist of a combination of therapies covering four areas: medical stabilization, nutritional rehab, pharmacotherapy and psychotherapy.
+A holistic approach addresses various issues of the body, mind, and spirit through a variety of treatment therapies.
+In general, treatment will consist of a combination of therapies covering four areas: medical stabilization, nutritional rehab, pharmacotherapy, and psychotherapy.

 For individuals who are severely malnourished or dehydrated, treatment will start with medical care to restore stable health and address any other medical issues stemming from the eating disorder.

-Nutritional rehabilitation is a major focus in eating disorder treatment.
+Nutritional rehabilitation is a major focus of eating disorder treatment.
 For people with anorexia, this begins with a process known as refeeding, which takes place in an inpatient program.
 During refeeding, health professionals supervise the process of reintroducing adequate nutrients into the diet.
 This is a slow process, because too many nutrients too fast can lead to serious medical problems.